Functional requirements decomposition in set-based design: Introduction

-For Objective 2: SBD claims autonomy of teams of designers is an advantage of SBD \cite{matthews2014bayesian}, but very little SBD work provides a priori proof of this property.
+For Objective 2: SBD claims that the autonomy of design teams is an advantage \citep{matthews2014bayesian}, but very little SBD work provides a priori proof of this property.
 In fact, one cannot rigorously justify such a claim without an explicit underlying formalism.
-Based on the formalism defined in this paper, we can prove that when the functional requirements are decomposed in a specific way (i.e., composable and refinement), individual design teams can work independently, and the resulting system as a whole will satisfy the top-level functional requirements.
+Based on the formalism defined in this paper, we can prove that when functional requirements are decomposed in a specific way (i.e., composable and refinement), individual design teams can work independently and the resulting system will satisfy the top-level functional requirements, realizing the promise of parallel development.

-In summary, we propose in this paper a formal process to hierarchically decompose the functional requirements in the context of SBD.
-Individual design teams can use the proposed process to decompose the functional requirements independently and eventually achieve a system that satisfies the top-level functional requirements.
-We demonstrate the feasibility of the proposed process with an example of designing a cruise control system based on existing computational tools.